grunwaldlab/krisp/README.md

 .........................C.. : outgroup0;outgroup1;outgroup2
 ```

-To the right of each sequence is the filename(s) in which the sequence was found.
-With multiple filenames implying that all of these files contain the same sequence.
+To the right of each sequence is the filename(s) in which the sequence was found, with multiple filenames implying that all of these files contain the same sequence.
 Note that it is possible to have multiple sequences listed for a single file, which may be common for repetitive regions or diploid (or higher) organisms.

 ### Example 2: Searching for conserved primer regions

-`krisp_fasta` can search for conserved primer regions which span both the ingroup and outgroup and can use Primer3 to desin primers in such regions.
+`krisp_fasta` can search for conserved primer regions which span both the ingroup and outgroup and can use Primer3 to design primers in such regions.
 The general formula is the same as in example 1, except that our conserved and diagnostic region will be longer.

-Let us assume that we are looking for an amplicon which is 100 nucleotides in total length, and contains at least 30 conserved nucleotides on each end where we will design primers.
+Let us assume that we are looking for an amplicon which is 100 nucleotides in total length, and contains at least 30 conserved nucleotides on each end where we can design primers.
 To find these regions, we can run the following `krisp_fasta` command:

 ```